 The first round of NITC projects were awarded in the fall of 2012.
 Nineteen projects were selected through the competitive, peer-review process.
-Currently, the 19 projects are on average, 99% complete.
-Seventeen final reports have been reviewed and published.
-One draft report is being edited.
+As of December 31st, 2015, the 19 projects are on average, 97% complete.
+Twelve final reports have been reviewed and published.
+Four draft reports are either in the editing or peer review process.

 The second round of NITC projects were selected in the fall of 2013 and awarded in the winter of 2014.
 Ten projects were selected through a competitive, peer review process.
-The projects are on average, 88% complete.
-Seven final reports have been reviewed and published.
-One draft report is in the peer review process.
+As of December 31st, 2015, the 10 projects are on average, 87% complete.
+One final report has been reviewed and published.
+Four draft reports are in the peer review process.

 We awarded a round of NITC small starts funds in the fall of 2013.
 These project awards are for preliminary research and to help PIs further develop their research idea so they can be more competitive in future NITC RFPs.
-These projects selected are complete.
-The final reports have been reviewed and published.
+The six projects selected for funding are complete.
+All six final reports have been reviewed and published.

-The third round of NITC funds were selected in the June of 2014.
-Eight projects were selected.
-The projects are on average, 96% complete.
+The third round of NITC funds were selected in the June of 2014 and awarded by August 2014.
+Eight projects were selected through a competitive, peer review process totaling \$800,000.
+Each project from the third round of funding is between 12 and 18 months in duration.
+As of December 31st, 2015, the 10 projects are on average, 71% complete.
 One draft report is in the editing and peer review process.

-• Transportation for Livable Communities Pooled-fund research.
+Transportation for Livable Communities Pooled-fund research.

-Our center funded one pooled-fund research project, Online Non-motorized Traffic Count Archive.
+The pooled-fund research project, Online Non-motorized Traffic Count Archive, was awarded in the spring of 2014.
+Dr. Krista Nordback and Dr. Kristin Tufte are the PI and Co-PI, respectably, and both are from Portland State University.
 Funding partners on the project include the Oregon Department of Transportation, FHWA, City of Boulder, Lane Council of Governments, Metro, City of Eugene, City of Austin, City of Bend and the Bend MPO.